EQAR/deqar-docs/docs/architecture_data_model.md

 1. As a general policy, DEQAR keeps ETER data stable and unchanged between harvests.
 2. If an agency submits data which is already found in an ETER record, the data *will **not** be used to replace or update ETER data*.
 3. If an agency submits data which is not yet found in an ETER record, the data *will be used to supplement the ETER data*.
-4. Alternative names and local identifiers (see [**Identifying Entities**](https://docs.deqar.eu/DEQAR_overview/#identifying-entities)) may be added to ETER records and managed by agencies through the administrative interface.
+4. Alternative names and local identifiers may be added to ETER records and managed by agencies through the administrative interface (see [Identifying Entities](#identifying-entities)).
 5. If an agency would like to propose a correction or change of ETER data, the EQAR secretariat should be contacted.
 6. The EQAR secretariat reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
 7. Added information and updates are carried through to records from subsequent harvests.